 Substance abuse.
 Use of alcohol and illegal drugs increases risk.

 A detailed history will assess the mechanism, duration, and timing of the burn.
 Physical examination will ascertain burn location and severity and check for dehydration, disfigurement, and infection.
-Biopsy is rarely needed to verify infection.
+Tissue culture is rarely needed to verify infection.
 Even minor burns can exacerbate diabetes, hypertension, and cardiac disease.
-Patients with these conditions should usually be referred to a burn center.
+Patients with these conditions who sustain significant burns, largely determined by percent of affected body surface area, should usually be referred to a burn center.
 Fires in enclosed spaces should raise the suspicion for smoke-inhalation injury.
 Clinicians should also be attentive to injuries that suggest physical abuse.

-Burns are classified based on the mechanism and depth.
-The depth is classified as superficial or epidermal (first degree), partial thickness (second degree), or full thickness (third degree).
-Fourth-degree burns are those that penetrate the subcutaneous layer and fascia and may involve muscle or bone.
+The traditional classification of burns as first, second, third, or fourth degree has been largely replaced by a system reflecting the requirement of surgical intervention.
+Burns are now classified based on the mechanism and depth.
+The depth is classified as superficial or epidermal, superficial partial-thickness, deep partial-thickness, or full thickness.
+Severe, deep-tissue extension burns are those that penetrate the subcutaneous layer and fascia and may involve muscle or bone.

 Burns that affect only the epidermis are superficial and are characterized by erythema or discoloration, mild swelling, and pain.
-These burns do not cause blisters.
 Sun overexposure is a common cause.
-Injuries heal in 3-6 days.
+These burns do not cause blisters, and injuries heal in 3-6 days.

-Superficial Partial-Thickness: These burns affect the epidermis and superficial layers of the dermis, causing a red color and blistering.
+Superficial partial-thickness burns affect the epidermis and superficial layers of the dermis, causing a red color and blistering.
 Fluid is lost through damaged skin, and the burns are painful and tender since nerve endings are still intact.
-These burns will blanch with pressure.
-Injuries heal in 1-3 weeks.
+These burns will blanch with pressure, and injuries heal in 1-3 weeks.
 Scarring is uncommon, but skin color changes can persist for several months after the burn is healed.

-Deep Partial-Thickness: Burns affecting the deep layers of dermis, damaging glandular tissue and follicles, are termed deep partial-thickness burns.
+Deep partial-thickness burns affect the deep layers of dermis, damaging glandular tissue and follicles.
 Blisters are present, but the skin usually has a mottled appearance.
 Healing takes > 3 weeks, and scarring is common.

 Burns that penetrate all layers of the dermis and sometimes extend into the subcutaneous tissue are classified as full-thickness burns.
 Injuries may have a charred appearance and/or contain white or gray patches.
 Healing occurs only at the wound edges, and by secondary intention.
 Scarring is significant, unless skin grafting is performed.